Aboriginal author and media presenter inspiring change through storytelling

-Marlee Silva is an Aboriginal woman from the Gamilaroi and Dunghutti peoples of New South Wales, and author of My Tidda, My Sister: Stories From Australia's First Women.
+Marlee Silva is a proud Aboriginal woman from the Gamilaroi and Dunghutti tribes of NSW.

 Marlee’s career path within the non-profit sector put her in the spotlight when she was employed as the Co-CEO of Aboriginal education charity AIME Mentoring.
 By closely following her CEO’s work, Marlee was given the responsibility of representing her organisation through the media and keynote presentations.
 In this role, Marlee was instrumental in shaping the organisation’s story and direction.